Pension freedoms introduced back in 2015 have made it much easier to take an income from your retirement savings as and when you need it.

 Another advantage of drawdown is that if you have any pension savings left when you die, these can be passed on to your beneficiaries tax-free, provided you’re aged 75 or less.
 If you’re older than 75 when you die, you can still leave your retirement savings to your beneficiaries, but they’ll usually have to pay income tax on the money they receive.

-There are stories of some people with final salary schemes being tempted to transfer to a defined benefit pension to take advantage of this flexibility, but there are serious risks to consider and in most cases doing so is unlikely to be in your best long-term interests.
+There are stories of some people with final salary schemes being tempted to transfer to a defined contribution pension to take advantage of this flexibility, but there are serious risks to consider and in most cases doing so is unlikely to be in your best long-term interests.
 Find out more in our article Should I transfer my final salary pension?

 Risks of pension drawdown